 Corporate Income Tax (pelno mokestis) is paid by Lithuanian and foreign entities.
-For the purpose of calculating taxable profits of Lithuanian entity non-taxable income and allowable deductions can be deducted.
+For the purpose of calculating taxable profits of a Lithuanian entity non-taxable income and allowable deductions can be deducted.
 In the 2011-2016 period the tax rate on the taxable profits of Lithuanian entities and permanent establishments was 15%.
 A tax rate of 15% is also applied to income from distributed profits.
 Received financial support, used not in accordance to The Law on Charity and Financial Support, and financial support exceeding a total amount of 250 BSA is taxed without any deductions by 15%.
 Moreover, 15% tax rate applies to fixed corporate income tax base of shipping entities (without any deduction).
-In 2011-2017 the tax rate of 10% without any deduction was applied to the income of a foreign entity, sourced in the Republic of Lithuania, received otherwise than through its permanent establishments situated in Lithuania.
-Under the Law on Corporate Income Tax 56, different rates (0%, 5%, 15%) may apply according to the size (number and status of employees) and type of the entity and the profit amount.
-Since January 1st 2018, additional tax relief of 5 % applied for researchers and experimental developers was added.
-Additionally, units, carrying our investment project as well as investing in technological renewal may reduce taxable income up to 100 %.
-The tax relief of 0 % was abolished for social enterprises and standard corporate income tax base is applied, etc.
+In 2011-2016 the tax rate of 10% without any deduction was applied to the income of a foreign entity, sourced in the Republic of Lithuania, received otherwise than through its permanent establishments situated in Lithuania.
+Under the Law on Corporate Income Tax, different rates (0%, 5%, 15%) may apply according to the size (number and status of employees) and type of the entity and the profit amount.

 Inheritance tax (paveldimo turto mokestis) is charged using a progressive tax schedule.
-5% rate applies if a value of inherited property is up to 0.5 mln.
-LTL (150 thous.
+5% rate applies if a value of inherited property is up to 0.5 mln LTL (150 thous.
 EUR since 2015), if the value is higher, 10%.
 No tax is applied to property that is inherited by spouses, close kin and for property with value is up to 10,000 LTL (3,000 EUR since 2015).
 Some allowances or deductions may be made by municipalities.